 Deborah Bryceson is a development consultant and academic researcher.
 Trained as an economic geographer and sociologist, her work has spanned a wide range of labour and development issues within Africa and beyond.
 Her areas of expertise include: livelihoods, mobility and settlement; agrarian change; gender; and the interaction between social and economic dynamics in rural and urban settings from a political economy perspective.
 She is Professor and Honorary Fellow at the Centre of African Studies, University of Edinburgh, as well as a Research Associate at the Nordic Africa Institute, University of Uppsala and Oxford University’s International Gender Studies Centre.
-She is currently researching artisanal mining patterns and recently completed commissioned studies on domestic labour as well as gender and generational change in African smallholder family farming.
+She has researched artisanal mining patterns and completed commissioned studies on domestic labour as well as gender and generational change in African smallholder family farming.